“My education was not wasted at all. … The things I learned at Central help me every day.”

 – Mason Muur ’20

 Hometown: Morrison, Illinois

-“I’ve been able to watch and observe and put together lessons,” Muur says.
-“That’s what Central Teacher Academy does.
+“The education department at Central really helped me shape my future,” he says.
+“I was able to watch and observe and put together lessons.
+That’s what CTA does.
 They get you in front of a classroom talking with students.”

 Muur and his fiancée plan to stay in Charlottesville past this year, allowing him to continue doing what he envisioned when he graduated.
 His long-term goals involve becoming a principal or superintendent or even an athletics director at a high school or college.